vadosnaprimer/pspkvm/trunk/Readme.txt

 - javacall_file_truncate doesn't ported, so some file truncating operation, such as some RMS operations, may not work as expected
 - Multimedia temporary files may leave on your memory stick sometimes, especially after VM crash.
 They're usually not big, but if you wanna delete the by hands, just goto your PSP's /PSP/GAME/pspkvm/ directory, find the file whose name likes xxxxxxxx_tmp_mus.mid, delete them.
 - Fileconnection rmdir operation may fail for unknown reasons

-Regrssions (comparing with pspkvm 0.1.0a):
-- Game compatibility: Since we changed our code base to phoneME, some games MAY NOT run correctly on pspkvm 0.3.0, which ran well on pspkvm 0.1.0a.
-Although we tested many contents before this release, we still belive that there must be some app/games have regression.
-Any bug report of compatibility regressions is welcome, and important!
-- CW90 is now supported now, but will come in near future.
-- Some Chinese characters cannot be displayed correctly in file selection screen.
-But all kinds of memory sticks should work now.
-- Loading speed: Actually it's a feature not regression :-p There's a speed/space trading inside of the new code.
-Some games decompress resources from jar when loading; To avoid too much memory consumption for large file decompressing, pspkvm 0.3.0 uses an fix-sized buffer to read and inflate files from jar, which slows down the speed of decompressing if the resource is larger than 32K.
-But pspkvm 0.1.0a always read-in completely regardless the resource size, and then decompress in memory, so some games loading speed is slower in pspkvm 0.3.0 than pspkvm 0.1.0a.
-But the good thing is it would never fail for lacking of memory when decompress large resources from jar.

 --------------------------------
 Run from binary bundle